kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-Endpoints MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC Services for Streams.
+Endpoints MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC on Streams.

-When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QUIC Services for Streams.
+When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QUIC on Streams.

 ## max_frame_size Transport Parameter